You’ll agree that becoming a mom is scary.

 Breast Milk Supplement

 A baby who is having difficulty or cannot breastfeed can still be given breast milk.
 They can be fed by cup, spoon or tube instead.
-It’s particularly recommended for babies who are in NICU.
+It’s mainly recommended for babies who are in NICU.

 You will need to learn to express breastmilk either by hand or using a breast pump.
 This helps to keep your milk supply high by removing milk from your breasts.
 You can then try baby at the breast at a later date.

 If you are unable to produce any breast milk, you may opt for donor breast milk.
-It’s a useful option if you want your baby to have breastmilk but they cannot use your own.
+It’s a useful option if you want your baby to have breastmilk, but they cannot use your own.
 Medications, infectious disease or medical conditions may mean your own breast milk may be harmful to your baby.

 Click here for a list of Donor Milk Banks in the USA and Canada.

 Formula supplementation should only be used for under these circumstances:

 - Baby cannot use any type of breast milk due to rare metabolic disease